 Shoulder pain at night is a very common problem.
 If you have shoulder pain at night pain you know how disruptive it can be!
 Night pain in your shoulder is almost always because of an issue with your rotator cuff.
 The most common cause of night pain in your shoulder is due to a process we call rotator cuff tendinosis.
-Injuries to the rotator cuff will frequently cause significant pain at night.
+Inflammation in the rotator cuff or a secondary bursitis (see below) is the most common reason why you can not lay down and sleep through the night.
+A bursa is a small sack that covers the rotator cuff.
+It can become inflamed because of various rotator cuff problems.
+Injuries to the shoulder or rotator cuff will also cause significant pain at night.
 No matter which side you try to sleep on, your shoulder pain wakes you up.
 Eventually, this will start to significantly affect your quality of life and your psychological well being.

 Why Does My Shoulder Hurt At Night !!